hexereii/BerryHUD/alternatives for berryhud/README (Alternatives list).txt

 Chronos edition (Custom for my friend)
 Drag the folders inside "Chronos edition" into your main folder to change some fonts

+berryhud after dark
+Drag the folders inside "berryhud after dark" into your main folder, and it will change all your backgrounds!